 Being physically active is good for children’s physical and mental health.
 Few adolescent girls are active enough to get these health benefits and teenage girls face lots of barriers to being physically active.
 Research shows that most school-based programs to increase adolescents' physical activity do not work, however, few good quality studies have been tried in the UK and new approaches are needed.

 As children move into adolescence, friends’ opinions and activity levels become very influential on their beliefs about and levels of physical activity.
 If we can harness the power of peer-influences to have a positive impact on adolescent girls’ activity, then this could be a new way to inspire girls to become and stay active.
 We know that peer-led anti-smoking projects can reduce teen smoking rates.
 In these projects, teens nominate peers who they think are influential and who they respect, to be peer-supporters.
-These pupils then attend out-of-school training about smoking and then are asked to return to school for ten weeks and have informal conversations with their peers to persuade them not to smoke or to quit.
-In the PLAN-A study we want to adapted this idea to develop a project to train girls to influence their friends’ physical activity.
+These pupils then attend out-of-school training about smoking and then are asked to return to school for 10 weeks and have informal conversations with their peers to persuade them not to smoke or to quit.
+In the Plan A study we have adapted this idea to develop a project to train girls to influence their friends’ physical activity.